Everything You Need to Know About Maine vs. Canadian Lobster

-Maine Vs. Canadian Lobsters
+Maine Lobsters vs. Canadian Lobsters

-Comparing Maine to Canadian Lobsters
+Fun Facts about Maine and Canadian Lobsters

 - They thrive in cold, shallow water preferring a depth of anywhere between 13 and 164 feet.
 However, they can at times be found in depths up to 1500 feet.
 They prefer these shallow areas because they like to have a lot of rocks around so they can hide from predators.

 - This lobster species is known and prized for its sweet flavor, tender meat, gian claws, and hard shells.

 - Lobster was once considered a "poor man's food" before becoming the luxury gourmet item we know it as today.

 Cold Water vs. Warm Water Lobsters

 Maine and Canadian lobsters are both cold water lobsters, which feature harder shells and are known for their sweet, tender meat.
 While cold water lobster meat is tender, it is also firmer, meaning the meat breaks off in hunks that are perfect for a lobster roll or to add to a favorite recipe.
 Cold water lobsters also get larger, offering more meat.